 I strongly believe the experience of pregnancy, birth, expanding a family are transformative events.
 It’s a single event that is never forgotten by the person experiencing it.
 How they feel and are supported during this time matters in the long term.
 I believe by serving women and families with compassion and respect, you can make a positive impact on individuals that will last a lifetime.
 Midwifery will give me the tools to serve women and their families in my community with compassionate, quality care that respects their human rights, basic needs, and unique cultural attributes.
 This is the area where I am was raised and will raise my children.
 I feel passionately about helping fulfill the need for midwives.

-I have a final interview scheduled with Mercy in Action this June before I will start my 4-year degree August 2020.
-This summer, I will be taking a prerequisite statistics course and continuing my work as a doula to make sure I am ready to attend school in the Fall.
+I have a final interview scheduled with Mercy in Action this June before I will start my 4-year degree August 2021.
+In the meantime, I will be taking a prerequisite statistics course and continuing my work as a doula to make sure I am ready to attend school in the Fall.
 The first two semesters of tuition must be paid in full before each semester start date in order for me to attend.
 Each semester is $3,950 with a yearly student fee of $450.
 All funds from this will go towards tuition with any additional funds going towards the next three years of tuition or towards books and supplies.

 I appreciate your consideration!
 With your assistance, I can continue my schooling in midwifery and help bring accessible, compassion maternal and newborn care to those in need.

 More people start fundraisers on GoFundMe than on any other platform.
 Learn more

 In the rare case something isn’t right, we will work with you to determine if misuse occurred.
 Learn more

 Contact us with your questions and we’ll answer, day or night.
 Learn more